haath/Commander.NET/README.md

 ### Method validation

-You can alsouse your own validation methods for values that are passed to a specific parameter by implementing the `IParameterValidator` interface.
+You can also use your own validation methods for values that are passed to a specific parameter by implementing the `IParameterValidator` interface.

 If the `Validate()` method returns `false`, then a `ParameterValidationException` is thrown